rjarce/PayMaya-iOS-SDK-v2/README.md

     }
 }
 ```
-## Using Pay with PayMaya
+## Using Pay with Maya
 ### Single Payment
-1. Create a SinglePaymentInfo object with total amount, redirection urls and an optional request reference number (by default it will be auto-generated).
+1. Create a `SinglePaymentInfo` object with total amount, redirection urls and an optional request reference number (by default it will be auto-generated).
 ```swift
 let redirectUrl = RedirectURL(success: "https://www.merchantsite.com/success",
                               failure: "https://www.merchantsite.com/failure",